flash62au/WiTcontroller/README.md

       - or \# alone to show the list from the server   \# again will show the next page
   - 0 = Function button.
 Followed by the loco number, Followed by \# to complete.  e.g. to set function 17 you would press '\*017\#'
   - 8 = Track Power On/Off.
 Followed by \# to complete.
-  - 9 = Disconnect/reconnect.
+  - 9 = Extra.
-      - Followed by \# to complete.
+      - Followed by \# to Disconnect/Reconnect.
+      - or followed by 8 to toggle the heartbeat check.
       - or followed by 9 then \# to put into deep sleep Pressing '\*' again before the '\#' will terminate the current command (but not start a new command)
  - \# = Pressing # alone will show the function the the numbered keys (0-9) perform, outside the menu.